-Part IV: Owner or Family Debts to the PHA.
-This part describes policies for recovery of monies that GHURA has overpaid on behalf of families, or to owners, and describes the circumstances under which the PHA will offer repayment agreements to owners and families.
+Part IV: Owner or Family Debts to GHURA.
+This part describes policies for recovery of monies that GHURA has overpaid on behalf of families, or to owners, and describes the circumstances under which GHURA will offer repayment agreements to owners and families.
 Also discussed are the consequences for failure to make payments in accordance with a repayment agreement.